 The next extract chosen by Dezeen editor-in-chief Marcus Fairs from our Book of Ideas is a pewter stool cast in sand on a Cornish beach.
-The book makes an ideal Christmas gift and is available for just £12.

 "If you search for Max Lamb's Pewter Stool on Google Images you don't find the studio-quality product shots you might expect.
 Instead you get dozens of photos of a beach in Cornwall.
 That's where Lamb cast the stool, using the sand as his mould.
 The beach is a place Lamb remembers from his childhood and the material and casting method were once a proud local industry," says Fairs.

 "The making of the stool and the narrative behind it are what makes this product special and it could be argued that the evocative time-lapse movie Lamb filmed of the casting performance (and uploaded to YouTube) is a more robust cultural artefact than the stool itself."